redhatrx7/ceres/README.md

 *******************
 * You will need to install node.js
 * (Optional: install python)
-* install composer (run: composer install in /composer)
+* install composer (run: composer install in /composer and /WebContent) or run the install.py script

 *******************
 EZ setup help